 Catalyst loading is a critical factor for maximizing catalyst performance.
 Drums, bins or bags are-used, depending on the refiner's choice and safety considerations.
 Minimization of catalyst breakage and uniform catalyst distribution in the reactor are critical to the success of this operation.
-Sock loading may not maximize a reactor's capacity due to its tendency to create void spaces.
-Dense-loading techniques are very popular to achieve an improved catalyst orientation and uniform void spacing and to maximize bed density (high activity and bed stability).
+Sock loading may not maximize a reactor's capacity due to its tendency to create void spaces, and does not guarantee an homogeneous loading of the reactor which may give way to channeling and a non optimal use of the catalyst batch.

+Dense-loading techniques are very popular to achieve an improved catalyst orientation and uniform void spacing, and also to maximize bed density (high activity and bed stability).

-Among them, the most successful and reference for quality is Densicat, the technology originally developed by Total and proposed by Petroval or its certified loading operators.
-The Densicat technology allows a predictable guaranteed loading density, a perfectly homogenous loading, the highest speed and flexibility to accomodate many types of reactors.
+Among them, the most successful and reference for quality is Densicat®, the technology originally developed by TotalFinaElf and proposed by Petroval or its certified loading operators.
+The Densicat technology allows a predictable guaranteed maximum loading density, a perfectly homogenous loading, the highest speed and flexibility to accommodate many types of reactors, without any penalty due to higher pressure drops (Figure 6).

-Figure 5 : Typical Pressure Drop Variation
+Figure 6 : Typical Pressure Drop Variation